You’ve probably heard of it. It’s been called the love hormone, the hug hormone, and the bliss hormone.

 Oxytocin is part of that balance.
 Here’s what oxytocin does during childbirth:

-- Once much of Baby has passed through the vaginal canal, you get a surge of oxytocin to stimulate bonding, attachment, and “falling in love.”
+- Once most of the baby’s body has passed through the vaginal canal, you get a surge of oxytocin to stimulate bonding, attachment, and “falling in love”

 What is Pitocin?